ScyllaDB University Live | Free Virtual Training Event

 Limitations

-X Cloud Clusters¶
+X Cloud Clusters BETA¶

 If you choose the X Cloud option, tablets-based data replication in your cluster is enforced on all keyspaces.
 Owing to tablets, X Cloud clusters provide better elasticity, faster scaling, and allow you to reach up to 90% storage utilization.